kirakornienko/github-pages-with-jekyll/index.md

 ---
-title: "Welcome to my blog"
+title: "hello, and welcome to Kira's blog!!! :)"
 ---

-I'm glad you are here.
-I plan to talk about ...
+i hope all of you are having a great day! i plan to talk about all of my intrests on this blog.